timeoutdigital/docless/README.md

 ### Swagger DSL

-Docless provides a native scala implementation of the Swagger 2.0 specification together with a DSL which allows to easily manipulate and transform such model.
+Docless provides a native scala implementation of the Swagger 2.0 model together with a DSL to easily manipulate and transform it.

 ``` {.scala}
 import com.timeout.docless.swagger._